Pasta Amatriciana (one pan!)

 Make It Your Own

-- Make it with bacon instead of pancetta.
+- Substitute bacon.
+If you prefer, bacon is a less expensive stand-in for pancetta.
 Substitute 5 to 6 slices of thick cut bacon, chopped into 1-inch pieces.
 Proceed with the recipe as directed.

 - Choose the pasta you like best, whether it’s regular, whole wheat, or gluten-free.